anic17/Newtrodit/README.md

 - Easy to use
 - Fast and light
 - Real time position of cursor
+- Line counting
+- Various string manipulation functions such as:
   - String finding
   - String replacing
   - ROT13 encoding
-- Line counting
-- Line scrolling
+  - Uppercase/lowercase conversion

 ## More features to come